I’m sure you’ll agree with me when I say:

 There is nothing worse than suffering through a hot summer’s day.

-Drenched in sweat, feeling exhausted.
+Drenched in sweat and feeling exhausted?
 It’s no fun at all.

 Spare a thought for your dog – he’s suffering just as much as you, and he’s basically wearing a fur coat!